snowclipsed/snowclipsed.github.io/portfolio/posts/rubiks-cube-1.md

 So only about 8.4% of groups have any success at all.
 In the other 91.6% of groups, all rewards cluster around 0.1 (format reward), all advantages are near zero, and the gradient collapses to pure KL regularization.
 This is also what the reward distribution graph justifies.

+### My Tiny Plot Twist :)

 This immediately points towards the hypothesis that any strong baseline should immediately help in allowing a model to learn further.
-I am of course, remotely not the first person to observe this - if we look at the DeepSeekMath paper (which introduces GRPO), they try to explain why reinforcement learning works in the first place:
+Well, here's my big reveal: after my first attempt, I already knew what was going to happen.
+Because I am of course, remotely not the first person to observe this- if we look at the [DeepSeekMath paper](https://arxiv.org/abs/2402.03300) (which introduces GRPO), they try to explain why reinforcement learning works in the first place:

 ![alt text](deepseeksnippet.png)

 Translation : They compare compares Pass@K ("does _any_ sample solve it?") with Maj@K ("does majority voting solve it?").
 GRPO boosts Maj@K while barely touching Pass@K.

+And it's not just them, many [others](https://kalomaze.bearblog.dev/why-does-grpo-work/) discuss this footgun of GRPO.
+This is why we have the [verifiers training guide ](https://github.com/PrimeIntellect-ai/verifiers/blob/896500a7d1378b59c433b58b34c94ecc53558f71/docs/source/training.md#rl-rules-of-thumb) specifically caution against low baseline performance.
+However, I like verifying approaches that do not work has some really good educational value that I didn't want to miss out on :P

 GRPO doesn't teach new skills.
 It shifts probability mass toward solutions the model can already sometimes produce.
 If your Pass@K is 0, the algorithm has nothing to amplify; the relative advantages stay zero and you burn compute turning the KL crank.
 Our 4B and 3B checkpoints sit squarely in the "Pass@K ≈0" regime.

 There's a whole subfield which does study capability aquisition, and the consensus is quite clear: ["capability acquisition occurs during pre-training and continual fine-tuning, while GRPO mainly amplifies skills the base model already has"](https://arxiv.org/abs/2507.10616) and ["The method works by leveraging existing capabilities that do not easily emerge from greedy decoding but sometimes show up when working with higher temperatures."](https://huggingface.co/blog/lmassaron/gemma-grpo)

+### Above the Zero Line

 But does any model hold the mandate of the cube?
 (Or, at least for 1 move?).
 Well, I put OpenAI's latest family through the wringer.
-Here's what Pass@5 performance looks like:
+Here's what Pass@5, N=10 performance looks like:

 ![alt text](gpt5cube.png)

 We can clearly see the capabilities evaporating as the parameter budget decreases and drops between some latent representation threshold.
 Our Qwen checkpoints sit _below_ GPT-5-nano, i.e. in the region where Pass@K is indistinguishable from zero.

-However, the GPT-5 gap just doesn't sit right, so I ran some head-to-head on 1-move scrambles across families, and reran GPT-5.
+However, the GPT-5 gap just doesn't sit right, so I ran some head-to-head on 1-move scrambles across families, and reran GPT-5 (Pass@5, N=10).

 |model|avg reward / 2.0|solves / 50|equiv. %|
 |---|---|---|---|